 The two figures face directly forward.
 According to ancient Christian iconography the Child is positioned in front of his mother’s womb in order to evoke her title as the Mater Dei, Mother of God.
 When the Madonna is enthroned on high tradition holds that she embodies the Seat of Wisdom, the Sede Sapientiae.

-Now, under an exclusive license from the Vatican Observatory Foundation, this masterpiece has been recreated in cast from a authorized mold derived from the original.
+Now, this masterpiece has been recreated in cast from a authorized mold derived from the original.
 This sculpture is a cast of Michelangelo’s original marble statue in the Church of Our Lady, Bruges, Belgium.

 Dimensions: Height 49 in. | Width 24 in. | Depth 28 in.